joedrago/colorist/docs/Usage.md

 don't give it enough breathing room, but it *will* hit your requested rate.
 Also, be sure to experiment to make sure my math isn't really wrong.

+### -r, --resize

+Resizes the destination image during conversion. `-r` expects 1-2 numbers, either comma separated or in the form `WxH`, representing the destination dimensions.
+If either of the dimensions is absent, colorist will use the aspect ratio of the source image to choose an appropriate value for the other dimension.

+A third, optional argument (separated from the dimensions with a comma) can specify the filter to be used when resizing.
+This is the list of valid filter values (explanations here taken directly from [STB library's](https://github.com/nothings/stb/) image_resize):

+* `box`          - A trapezoid w/1-pixel wide ramps, same result as box for integer scale ratios
+* `triangle`     - On upsampling, produces same results as bilinear texture filtering
+* `cubic`        - The cubic b-spline (aka Mitchell-Netrevalli with B=1,C=0), gaussian-esque
+* `catmullrom`   - An interpolating cubic spline
+* `mitchell`     - Mitchell-Netrevalli filter with B=1/3, C=1/3
+* `nearest`      - nearest neighbor (pixel art)

+If unspecified or `auto` (default), colorist will use `catmullrom` for scaling up, and `mitchell` for scaling down.

 ### -t, --tonemap

 Forces tonemapping to be on or off.
 When scaling from a large luminance range